55 Rapid-Fire Icebreaker Activities For Any Group

 Partner TV Commercials

-Members are divided into groups of two and asked to interview each other within a limited time- say 3 minutes.
-Each member is then given a minute to come up with a television commercial marketing the other partner.
+Players are divided into groups of two and asked to interview each other within a limited time – say 3 minutes.
+Each member is then given a minute to come up with a television commercial to market to the other partner.

 Uncle Fred’s Suitcase

 In a circle, the first person (a volunteer) starts the game with “I packed Uncle Fred’s suitcase with………..” then names some object or item.
 The person seated next to the first person must then repeat what the volunteer has said, and add his/her item.
 The game continues around the circle, and each participant is required to recite the previous object/items then add another.
-The members are allowed to help a partner who forgets some object.
+The members are allowed to help when one forgets an object.
 After the last person has repeated the details and added his/hers, the entire group then stands to recite what is in the suitcase: “ I packed Uncle Fred’s suitcase with…..,…..,……..,……., etc. The object/items can be replaced with the member’s names.

 Contrasting Statement

-The leader comes up with a list of contrasting groups, for example, day/night.
-After each pair is revealed, the entire team should divide into two and join the group that they best relate to (for example day).
+The leader comes up with a list of contrasting groups, such as day/night.
+After each pair is revealed, the entire team should divide into two and join the group that they best relate to.
 Within each group, members are asked to explain their choice.

 Hometown